kahlan/kahlan/docs/README.md

 ### Use the exclusive prefix `x`

-When writing your tests sometimes you want to only exectute the test(s) you are working on.
+When writing your tests sometimes you want to **only execute** the test(s) you are working on.
 For this, you can prefix your spec with an `x` like in the following example:

 ```php
 describe("test exclusive mode", function() {